viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-but not to her heart that was of stone.
+but not her heart, which was of stone.

-but I never saw that she never loved me.
+but I never saw she never loved me at all.

-I saw the world run inside my mind
+I saw the world racing inside my mind,

-I saw a rose born on her forehead
+I saw a rose bloom upon her brow—

-but I did not see her love so dwarf.
+but I did not see how small her love was.

-I burned for not seeing that she was the fire
+I burned for not seeing she was the fire,

-but, Lord, do you not hear so much pleading?
+but, Lord, do You not hear my plea?

 jueves, 25 de mayo de 1989